Ornithine transcarbamylase deficiency: Treatment

 The treatment goal for individuals affected with OTC deficiency is the avoidance of hyperammonemia.
 This can be accomplished through a strictly controlled low-protein diet, as well as preventative treatment with nitrogen scavenging agents such as sodium benzoate.
 The goal is to minimize the nitrogen intake while allowing waste nitrogen to be excreted by alternate pathways.
 Arginine is typically supplemented as well, in an effort to improve the overall function of the urea cycle.
 If a hyperammonemic episode occurs, the aim of treatment is to reduce the individual's ammonia levels as soon as possible.
 In extreme cases, this can involve hemodialysis.

 Gene therapy had been considered a possibility for curative treatment for OTC deficiency, and clinical trials were taking place at the University of Pennsylvania in the late 1990s.
 These were halted after the death of Jesse Gelsinger, a young man taking part in a phase I trial using an adenovirus vector.
 Currently, the only option for curing OTC deficiency is a liver transplant, which restores normal enzyme activity.
 A 2005 review of 51 patients with OTC deficiency who underwent liver transplant estimated 5-year survival rates of greater than 90%.
 Severe cases of OTC deficiency are typically evaluated for liver transplant by 6 months of age.

 Prognosis

 A 1999 retrospective study of 74 cases of neonatal onset found that 32 (43%) patients died during their first hyperammonemic episode.
 Of those who survived, less than 20% survived to age 14.
 Few of these patients received liver transplants.

+Society and culture

+Ornithine transcarbamylase deficiency was the final diagnosis of a patient treated in the 15th episode of 1st season of House, M. D. It was also the final diagnosis of a patient that died in the 3rd episode of 3rd season of Chicago Med.